 We need to rebuild public transportation ridership.
 Trips have fallen for all of Riverside County's public transportation services - bus, rail, vanpool and rideshare - but we anticipate rebounding use during COVID-19 recovery time periods.
-Among e-survey respondents who had used transit, 72 percent said they would definitely return to transit, 20 percent said they will return but may wait awhile and only 1 percent said they will not use rail again.
+Among e-survey respondents who had used transit, 72 percent said they would definitely return to transit, 20 percent said they will return but may wait awhile, and 7 percent were unsure.
+Only 1 percent said they will not use transit again.
 Rebuilding public transportation ridership includes a clear focus on Coordinated Plan target populations, particularly low-income essential workers.
 Equally important is preparing for continuing population growth that will include more older Riverside County residents.